pagalvin/tsbook/chapter10_ClassesInDepth.md

 Just like a `TemporaryResident`, the `USCitizen` class shares the same class members as `Resident`.
 It uses the `extend` keyword to define its parent class. `USCitizen`'s constructor invokes its parent class' constructor, passing in the name: `super(birthCity)`.

+**video, chapter 10 class in depth, showing the cool inheritance stuff

 ## Hiding and Exposing Class Members

 We've already see how the `public` keyword and `private` keyword protect or grant access to your class members, both properties and methods.
 Inheritance adds a small bit of complexity and enables you to control access to class members via public/private as well as a new data control keyword, `protected`: